 Great question.
 It depends on how the numbers are reported and used.
 If they are used as a ‘health’ metric so senior managers or executives know where to focus, it is achieving its goal.
 If they are used to blame people and look for scapegoats – and your people know it – then they will be discouraged from reporting them.

-For example, I once worked in an organisation that had an enterprise-wide feedback system, originally designed to improve the performance of individuals.
+For example, I once worked in an organization that had an enterprise-wide feedback system, originally designed to improve the performance of individuals.
 One manager implemented an ‘individual performance target’ for maximum number of items of feedback in a month.
-It quickly undermined the effect, with people in the organisation not wanting to report colleagues they worked closely with.
+It quickly undermined the effect, with people in the organization not wanting to report colleagues they worked closely with.

 I spoke with a customer recently who rolled out training on incident management processes, and celebrated when the number of reported incidents went up.
 She told executives this is exactly the outcome that was expected and was evidence of improving risk culture.